-The Maryland Health Care Coalition Against Domestic Violence offers on-site trainings to health care providers and allied professionals that address best practices in responding to abuse, as well as trainings on a variety of topics related to intimate partner violence and health, such as pregnancy, strangulation, and HIV/AIDS.
+The Maryland Health Care Coalition Against Domestic Violence offers trainings to health care providers and allied professionals that address best practices in responding to abuse, as well as trainings on a variety of topics related to intimate partner violence and health, such as pregnancy, strangulation, and HIV/AIDS.
 Our expert trainers and Training and Outreach Specialist work to tailor the presentation specifically for each group and organization, and provide technical assistance and follow-up.
 Coalition trainings offered in Maryland are free, based on availability and grant-funding.
 The Coalition also hosts seminars on intimate partner violence-related topics of interest to the health care community, presented by nationally-recognized experts in the field.

 Training sessions cover a variety of topics including: